JakeBrown/jakebrown-io/src/posts/web-developer.md

 ---
-title: "I never wanted to be a Web Developer"
+title: 'I never wanted to be a Web Developer'
-date: "2016-02-10"
+date: '2016-02-10'
 ---

-*Web development is a really useful skill.
+_Web development is a really useful skill.
 Even in scientific computing.
-But it took me a while to realise that.*
+But it took me a while to realise that._

-*Originally posted [here](https://medium.com/packt-hub/i-never-wanted-to-be-a-web-developer-cfbf68cc671c).
-Things sure have changed, but still a good summary of my early days.*
+_Originally posted [here](https://medium.com/packt-hub/i-never-wanted-to-be-a-web-developer-cfbf68cc671c).
+Things sure have changed, but still a good summary of my early days._

 My background is in scientific computing.
 I like Fortran.
 It’s fast.
 I like Java, it’s fast enough, especially with Just In Time compilation and decent libraries like Apache Commons Math.
 I like Matlab.
 It’s not fast, but prototyping in it is fast.
 So it makes you fast.

 So for a while, I never really gave a second thought to web development.